sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     !![Test Bot](bot_test.png)

-3. Check out the bot's memory by clicking on the yellow *i* for the last message.
+3. Check out the bot's memory by clicking the yellow *i* for the last message.
 You'll be able to see the whole entities saved in the bot's memory, like this:

     ![Bot Memory](memorybot.png)